AgusReka/AgusReka/README.md

 I am a Web Development Student looking for new challenges to test myself and learn new skills to grow as a programmer and person.
 I took a course at Henry, where I learned to make web pages both from the Frontend and the Backend, and I have taken video game development courses as a hobby because I enjoy programming and creating new worlds with my imagination.

 ## Estudios

-Español:
-Actualmente cursando Henry para el titulo de Desarrollador Web Full Stack;
+ * Henry Full Stack Developer
+ * Estudiante en la Univercidad Tecnologica Nacional, Tecnico en Programacion Superior
+ * Certificado de Ingles en el Institulo Cultural de Mendoza,Argentina

 ### Tecnologias